eludris/.github/profile/README.md

 ## Projects:

-- Eludris (iconic): A *hopefully* free and open source decentralized federated social media platform with e2ee for stuff that matters heavily inspired by Discord and Reddit with a pinch of Twitter.
+- Eludris (iconic): A *hopefully* free (as in monetary value & freedom) and open source decentralized federated social media platform with e2ee for stuff that matters heavily inspired by Discord and Reddit with a pinch of Twitter.
 (WIP hence private for now)

 ## Wanna join in?